SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 If you have experience with C, C++ or Objective-C, you may know that these languages use pointers to refer to objects.
-Variables, constants, and properties that refer to an instance of a reference type are very similar to pointers in C-like languages, but do not use the reference operator (``&``) or dereference operator (``*``) to differentiate between a pointer and the memory it points to.
+Constants or variables that refer to an instance of a reference type are very similar to pointers in C-like languages, but do not use the reference operator (``&``) or dereference operator (``*``) to differentiate between a pointer and the memory it points to.
-Instead, a reference type in Swift is declared like any other named value, and the value it contains is always a reference to a particular instance of that type.
+Instead, a constant or variable that refers to an instance of a reference type is declared like any other constant or variable in Swift, and the value it contains is always a reference to a particular instance of that type.

+..
+TODO: functions aren't "instances".
+This needs clarifying.

 ..
 TODO: We need something here to say
    "but don't worry, you can still do all of the stuff you're used to".